hapax/hapax.github.io/assets/teaching.md

 	</figure>

-The equations apply to any *granular material* made of small, rigid objects, so let's study crushed rock instead of sand.
+The equations apply to any *granular material* made of small, rigid objects, so they apply just as well to crushed rock as sand.
 In a copper mine, ore is crushed to extract the metal, with the remaining material, called *gangue*, dumped from a chute into a triangular pile of tailings.